Connor McDavid: 2020–present: Rising team contention, Rocket Richard Trophy win and Conn Smythe Trophy

 McDavid was once again selected as the captain of the Pacific Division team at the 2022 NHL All-Star Game, where he was upset by Jordan Kyrou of the St. Louis Blues in the Fastest Skater competition.
 The Oilers recovered their form under Woodcroft, finishing the season in second place in the Pacific Division to qualify for the playoffs after posting the third-best points percentage in the league after the coaching change with a 26–9–3 record.
-McDavid finished the season with 44 goals and 123 points in 80 games to secure his fourth career Art Ross Trophy.
+McDavid finished the season with 44 goals, 79 assists and 123 points in 80 games to secure his fourth career Art Ross Trophy.
 This point total was eight points more than runner-up Johnny Gaudreau of the Calgary Flames and Jonathan Huberdeau of the Florida Panthers, who both finished with 115 points.
 McDavid was again named a finalist for both the Hart Trophy and the Ted Lindsay Award.

-The Oilers advanced in the 2022 Stanley Cup playoffs to meet the Los Angeles Kings, seen as favourites to advance beyond the first round for only the second time in McDavid's career.
+The Oilers advanced in the 2022 playoffs to meet the Los Angeles Kings, seen as favourites to advance beyond the first round for only the second time in McDavid's career.
 The Kings proved a greater challenge than many had expected, and after five games led the series 3–2.
 With the Oilers facing elimination in Game 6 in Los Angeles, McDavid led the team to victory, posting a goal and two assists in a game-leading 24:02 minutes of ice time to force Game 7.
 Two days later, McDavid had a primary assist on Cody Ceci's game-winning goal, before burying a backhand shot in the final minutes to secure a 2–0 Oilers win and clinch the series.
-McDavid's 4 goals and 10 assists led the league in the first round of the playoffs, and he became only the second player in history to record six multi-point games in a single playoff series.
+McDavid's four goals and 10 assists led the league in the first round of the playoffs, and he became only the second player in history to record six multi-point games in a single playoff series.
 The Oilers drew the Calgary Flames in the second round, the first playoff "Battle of Alberta" in 31 years.
 With two goals and four assists in the first two games of the second round, McDavid hit 20 career playoff points in the fewest games of any player in 30 years.
 McDavid scored the series-clinching goal in overtime in Game 5 to send the Oilers to the Western Conference Final for the first time since 2006.
-The Oilers were ultimately defeated by the Colorado Avalanche in four games, bringing his postseason to an end.
-With 10 goals and 23 assists, he led all players in scoring in the 2022 playoffs.
+The Oilers were ultimately defeated by the top-seeded Colorado Avalanche, the eventual Stanley Cup champions, in a four-game sweep, bringing the postseason to an end.
+With 10 goals and 23 assists for a total of 33 points, he led all players in scoring in the 2022 playoffs.
 He became the first player since Peter Forsberg in 2002 to be first in scoring without playing in the final round.